Towns County High School

 Towns County High School is a public high school in Hiawassee, Georgia.
 It is part of the Towns County School District.
 The school is at 1400 U.S. Route 76.
 The school colors are blue and white and the Indians are the school's mascot.
 The school district is predominantly white, the high school has a higher than state average graduation rate and a lower than state average college preparedness and advanced courses participation rate.

+Towns County has a unified school campus with its high school, middle school, and elementary school sharing the same grounds.
 Jerry Anthony Taylor, Towns County's historian, taught at the school for 32 years.
 The school hosts the annual Battle of the States basketball tournament.